Centers of Gravity Calculator

 Customer groupsno

-Suppliersyes (partly)By checking constraint in Parameters & Constraints - subsection Constraints.
+Suppliersyes (partly)By checking constraint in section Parameters & constraints - Constraints.

 Supply option 3 is activated in background.
 Other options not supported.

-Border crossing pointsyesBy checking constraint in Parameters & Constraints - subsection Constraints.
+Border crossing pointsyesBy checking constraint in section Parameters & constraints - Constraints.

 Select best warehouses algorithms - Summary

-The selection of best warehouses is handled by two separate procedures.
+The selection of best warehouses is handled by a combination of two separate procedures.

 Those two procedures have each 3 (solver) options, resulting in 3×3 combinations you can select from.

-• use K-means Clustering Solver (with a limited number of runs) or Superfast Selection Solver to generate valid warehouse combinations.
+• use K-means Clustering Solver with a limited number of runs or use Superfast Selection Solver to generate warehouse combinations

-• and/or use Greedy Solver to handle warehouse capacity constraints.
-Especially LP Solver is relatively slow.
+• use Greedy Solver to handle warehouse capacity limits.
+Especially LP Solver runs slow.

 Warehouse combinations generation